 Agency Commissions Dashboard

-Owners and admins on team workspaces get a six-tab dashboard built around the actual flow of money: deposits land, you allocate them, you pay your advisors, you track who's slow, and you pull the records when you need them.
+Owners and admins on team workspaces get an eight-tab dashboard built around the actual flow of money: deposits land, you allocate them, you pay your advisors, you track who's slow, and you pull the records when you need them.
 Each tab does one job — no kitchen-sink tables, no hunting for where to do the next thing.

 Where to find it: the Agency view of /commissions (toggle in the left sidebar).
-Solo workspaces see the simpler personal view; agents see only their own commissions.
+Solo workspaces see the simpler personal view; advisors see only their own commissions.

-Today dashboard — 7 tiles including To file, In transit, Outstanding, Overdue 60+d, Ready to pay, Awaiting review, Agent flags.
-Do-next queue with Pay agents, flag resolution, and submission review.
+Today dashboard — 7 tiles including To file, In transit, Outstanding, Overdue 60+d, Ready to pay, Awaiting review, Advisor flags.
+Do-next queue with Pay advisors, flag resolution, and submission review.
 Money flow waterfall showing Expected → Received → Paid → Margin.

 TabWhat it's forWhen you use it